 Will the tour be cancelled if the weather is rainy or windy?

 The Big Duck is a rigid inflatable boat (RIB) and can handle most ocean conditions very well.
 If the weather is unsuitable for the tour, we will call or email customers and offer the choice of re-schedule or refund.

 What should we wear?

 Waterproof jackets are provided on board the boat.
 Temperatures out on the ocean are often 10 degrees cooler then on the land, even on a summers say it can be cool.
 Please rug up in winter during whale season.

 When will the whales be in Victor Harbor?

 This is the million dollar question!
-We have been running whale watching tours in Victor Harbor for 6 years.
+We have been running tours in Victor Harbor since 2011.
 Some years we have seen up to 15 whales each day for 3-4 months.
 During other years we have been lucky to sight one whale per week.
 Researchers are currently looking into why the whales visit Victor Harbor in large numbers during some winters and not others.

 How close do you get to the whales?